Prapthi564/Dashboard-in-a-day/Lab 6 - Share Power BI App in your organization.md

 - You can share from the Power BI mobile apps.
 - You can't share directly from Power BI Desktop.
 You publish reports from Power BI Desktop to the Power BI service.

-## Task 1: Azure Portal - Create a AD User
+## Task 1: Azure Portal - Create an AD User

 1. In the **LabVM**, click on the **Azure Portal** shortcut of Microsoft Edge browser which is created on the desktop 💻.